lnoor/sphinx-jsonschema/docs/directive.rst

 You provide it with either a file name, an HTTP(S) URL to a schema or you may embed the schema inline.

+The schemas are read by a YAML parser.
+This means that you can write the schemas in either json or yaml notation and they will be processed identically.

 To display a schema fetched from a website:

 .. code-block:: rst